alyanabar/introToPCNetworking/README.md

 # introToPCNetworking
-General projects and knowledge about PC Networking I have done for a class.
+General project and knowledge about PC Networking I have done for class.

 Semester: Fall 2020